 For the first hand, the designated dealer deals out 8 face-down cards to each player in a clockwise rotation.
 He then places the remainder of the deck face down in the center of the table and flips up the top card from the stock face-up next to the stock pile to start the play pile.

-This card is treated as if it was played by the dealer, so any affects of the card must be followed as if so played.
+This card is treated as if it was played by the dealer, so any effects of the card must be followed as if so played.

-In this game there are a large number of special cards in the deck which may have special affects when played.
-The following chart lists the cards used in this game, their scoring value and any special affects the card may have on gameplay:
+In this game there are a large number of special cards in the deck which may have special effects when played.
+The following chart lists the cards used in this game, their scoring value and any special effects the card may have on gameplay:

 |Ace||Nothing during normal play, however during a "Two Series" an Ace adds one to the required draw total (see Two Series below).||1|